Close

 Benefits that can help set you up financially

 Basic pay is the fundamental component of military pay.
-All members receive basic pay, and typically, it is the largest component of a service member’s pay.
-A member’s grade (usually the same as rank) and years of service determines the amount of basic pay received.
+All members receive basic pay, and it is typically the largest component of a service member’s pay.
+A member’s grade (usually the same as rank) and years of service determine the amount of basic pay received.

 Savings Deposit Program.
 Service members deployed to a combat zone get guaranteed 10% interest on money put into a savings account, up to $10,000 for each deployment.
 That’s unheard of outside the military.
 Bonus: You keep earning 10% interest up to three months after you return.